 Inventory, lb : 0

-Lemon basil is commonly found in the summer.
+Lemon basil is available year-round, with a peak season in the summer.

 Recipes that include Lemon Basil.
 One is easiest, three is harder.